Deciding Between Unlimited vs. Flexible PTO: Which May Be Best for Your Business?

 Deciding Whether Unlimited or Flexible PTO Is Right for Your Business

 If you're considering unlimited or flexible PTO policies, think about the potential benefits and challenges from your employees' perspective.
 Would they look at this benefit as an attractive one or one that is too confusing to use?
-Also, consider applicable local, state and federal laws related to paid time off when creating this benefit.
+Also, keep in mind applicable local, state, and federal laws related to paid time off when creating this benefit.

 Whatever your decision, it's crucial to communicate any benefit changes effectively in a way that resonates with your employees.
 Here are valuable tips on change management and information on how Paychex can help with your business's human resources needs.